sandialabs/slycat/docs/source/manual/data.table.rst

 **Source Data Formats for Slycat Models**

-The most common format required to create Slycat™ analysis models is a simple CSV file.
+The most common file format required for data to create a Slycat™ analysis is a simple Comma-Separated Values (CSV) file.
 The CCA and Parameter Space models are created solely by supplying a CSV file.
-The Timeseries model and the VideoSwarm model requires foo.
-See the xxx page for that stuff.
-The Dial-A-Cluster model requires foo.
-See this page for that stuff.
+The Timeseries model requires the timeseries to be written to CSV or PRN files, and be accompanied by a table that supplies the input parameters.
+See the :ref:`timeseries-ref-label` page for these details.
+The VideoSwarm model has several creation options.
+The essential set of required data is multiple videos and the set of matrices output from the VideoSwarm dimensionality reduction algorithm.
+See the :ref:`vs-ref-label` page for these details.
+The Dial-A-Cluster model accepts several different but specialized data formats.
+See the :ref:`dac-ref-label` Data Formats page for these details and examples.

+The SlyPI library offers methods to create these data formats and to integrate an automated analysis step into mod-sim workflows.
+See the :ref:`slypi-ref-label` page for more information.

 **CSV Format, Specification, Options**